4rweb/LeKarmaApp/README.md

 # LeKarma Menu App - 2011

-Projeto desenvolvido pela Rinnova Web em 2011 quando eu estava na frança!
+Projeto desenvolvido pela Rinnova Web em 2011 quando eu estava morando frança!

-Project developed by Rinnova Web in 2011 when I was in France!
+Project developed by Rinnova Web in 2011 when I was living in France!